HealthRex/CDSS/scripts/DevWorkshop/open-weight-llms.md

 # Running Open Weights Language Models on Remote GPUs

-This tutorial guides you through setting up a virtual machine with GPUs on Google Cloud Services (GCS), accessing it from VS Code, and using it to run open-weight LLMs from Hugging Face with Keras-NLP and the JAX backend.
+This tutorial guides you through setting up a virtual machine with GPUs on Google Cloud Services (GCS), accessing it from VS Code, and using it to run open-weight LLMs from Hugging Face with Keras and the JAX backend.

 ## Learning Goals

 * Set up a virtual machine with GPUs on GCS.
-* Access the VM from VS Code via SSH tunneling.
+* Access the VM from terminal and VS Code via SSH tunneling.
 * Access open-weight LLMs from Hugging Face.
-* Use these models for inference via Keras-NLP on the JAX backend.
+* Use these models for inference via Keras on the JAX backend.

 ## Prerequisites

-* Google Stanford Account with VPN setup.
+* Stanford VPN (must run on Full traffic, non-split-tunnel).
 * Project `som-nero-phi-jonc101` permissions.
+* Google Cloud SDK installed: [https://cloud.google.com/sdk/install](https://cloud.google.com/sdk/install)
 * A Hugging Face account (free).

 ## Setting up a GPU-enabled VM on GCS